Vaccination in Bulgaria is recommended but not mandatory.

 Where can I get tested?

-Currently 36 hospitals and laboratories in Bulgaria are officially accredited by the Ministry of Health.
+Currently hospitals and laboratories in Bulgaria are officially accredited by the Ministry of Health to carry out testing.
 Listed here are the best recommended places in 5 of the major cities in Bulgaria.
 Here you can find the full list of hospitals and laboratories.

 Tokuda Hospital Sofia, CibaLab, Laboratory “Ramus”, University Hospital “Sofiamed”